BulletSentence/Calculadora-Flutter-Pink/README.md

 # Calculator Flutter Pink
- A calculator in Flutter for a study
+ A pink calculator in Flutter for a study